Brush, Grass, Weeds & Trees

 - Quack or Quitch Grass

 - Harmful Barberry

 Property owners should maintain trees on their property in order to prevent safety hazards or obstacles on roads and sidewalks.
-In order to maintain a healthy tree population in the city, any tree which the Director of Public Works finds to be infected, hazardous or a nuisance shall be removed, trimmed or treated.
-Specific information on this topic can be found in the “Trees” section of the City of Lodi Ordinances.
+In order to maintain a healthy tree population in the city, any tree that is found to be infected, hazardous, or a nuisance shall be removed, trimmed, or treated.
+Specific information on this topic can be found in the Trees section of the City of Lodi Ordinances.

 The City of Lodi trims trees during the winter months.
 Trimming shapes the tree, removes dead wood, and lifts branches above the street and sidewalk.
 A tree trimming FAQ is available with general information for residents.
-Residents who have additional questions or concerns should contact the Director of Operations.
+Residents who have additional questions or concerns should contact the Public Works Department.